BaptisteZloch/meme-ory-TP-JavaScript-EPF/README.md

 ### Question 8
 What are the differences between `var` and `let`
-- la différence principale est que `var` est une fonction, on peut redéclarer `var a=5` plusieurs fois alors que `let` est un bloc, on ne peut le déclarer qu'une seule fois
+- la différence principale est que `var` est une fonction, on peut redéclarer `var a=5` plusieurs fois alors que `let` est un bloc, on ne peut le déclarer qu'une seule fois ///

 ### Question 9
 What is the .bind(this) stuff?
 What does happen if you delete it?
 Is it needed when using an arrow function ?
-- la methode `.bind(this)` permet de creer une nouvelle fonction avec le this en paramètre lorqu'elle est appelée, la nouvelle fonction crée est une copie de la fonction qui précède le `bind(this)`
+- la methode `.bind(this)` permet de creer une nouvelle fonction avec le this en paramètre lorqu'elle est appelée, la nouvelle fonction crée est une copie de la méthode qui précède le `bind(this)`

 ### Question 10
 What are the advantages of Promises?